apple/foundationdb/design/Commit/How a commit is done in FDB.md

     * Only one process serves as master.
 Thus the commit version is unique for each cluster.

-    * The monotonically increasing commit version will ensure each transaction processed in strict ordering.
+    * The monotonically increasing commit version will ensure that each transaction is processed in a strict serial order.

 ### Resolution section